Medical Prototypes & Medical Device Production Using Medical 3D Printing and Additive Manufacturing

 Medical Device Prototyping and Production

 The design process for new or improved medical devices, such as catheters, stents, fluid administration systems, drug delivery systems, chemotherapy tips, syringes, cardio-vascular devices, vascular access devices, etc. includes the important step of producing, examining, and testing a physical medical prototype.
-Engineers and designers benefit from having a medical prototype to sample its size and get an idea of a its form, fit, and feel.
-Questions to ask include: Does the shape feel the way you wanted it to?
-Do joints allow easy attachments?
-Is there anything obstructing operators as they use the product?
+Engineers and designers benefit from 3D printing medical devices and having a medical prototype to sample size and get an idea of a product’s form, fit, and feel.

-Besides actual devices for medical uses, 3D printing and additive manufacturing technologies can be used for component parts for any medical equipment.
-ProtoCAM has produced medical device prototypes for many major device and medical equipment manufacturers.
-This extensive experience with medical prototypes is a compelling reason to work with ProtoCAM.
+Beyond actual devices for medical end-use, 3D printing and additive manufacturing technologies can be used for component parts for any medical equipment.
+ProtoCAM has produced medical device prototypes and parts for many major device and medical equipment manufacturers.
+Additionally, we strive to meet all specifications outlined by our customers, as is most important in this particular field, in order to create the safest, most reliable products possible.
+This extensive experience with 3D printing medical devices, prototypes, and end-use parts makes ProtoCAM an innovator and reliable source for medical products.

-Advances in replacing or augmenting human anatomical parts have driven the growth of prototype medical parts.
-This could be an actual implanted physical part that requires a medical prototype using medical grade material for testing, or it could be a model that is used for research.
-For example, a replacement part that might use the medical implant rapid prototyping process would be a bone implant or prosthesis.
-Or the medical part might be an inserted piece used as a brace or supporting structure, such as a rod for a broken bone.
-In any case, the rapid prototyping process applied to physical medical parts is another innovative use of 3D printing technology.
+Advances in replacing or augmenting human anatomical parts have driven the growth of creating and prototyping medical parts via additive manufacturing.
+This could be an actual implanted physical part that requires a medical prototype using medical grade material for testing, or it could be a model that is used for research or education.
+For example, a replacement part that might use the medical implant rapid prototyping/additive manufacturing process would be a bone implant or prosthesis.
+Alternatively, the medical part might be an external or internal piece used as a brace or supporting structure, such as a rod for a broken bone.
+In any case, the rapid prototyping and additive manufacturing process applied to physical medical parts is another innovative use of 3D printing technology.

 (Note: medical prototypes from ProtoCAM are not for in-body use.)

-ProtoCAM can create orthopedic prototypes of anatomical models and medical models for many uses.
+ProtoCAM can create orthopedic prototypes of anatomical models and medical models for many different end-uses.
 Medical models have been used as learning tools for many years.
 Some examples include models of hearts, bones, and joints.
-But advances in medical rapid prototype models now allow medical practitioners to use physical models to visualize the medical problem and plan treatment.
-The key element is taking 2D information, say from an MRI or CT, and using 3D printing to create a 3D medical model.
-For example, a prototype medical model might be used by a surgeon to plan surgeries more efficiently.
+Advances in medical rapid prototyping and additive manufacturing medical devices now allow medical practitioners to use physical models to visualize a medical problem and plan treatment.
+The key element is taking 2D information (from an MRI or CT, or equivalent) and using 3D printing to create a 3D medical model.
+An example would be a prototype medical model used by a surgeon to plan surgeries more efficiently.

 Medical Prototypes and Parts from ProtoCAM – Key Benefits